MDI football rolls past Orono at UMaine for 1st 8-man win - Mount Desert Islander

 ORONO — Brendan Graves couldn’t believe it when he first learned he would be playing at Alfond Stadium.

-No stage in the state is bigger for football players than the University of Maine’s home stadium, the state’s largest at a capacity of 10,000.
+No stage in the Pine Tree State is bigger for football players than the University of Maine’s home stadium, the state’s largest at a capacity of 10,000.
 So when the Mount Desert Island junior learned that his team’s Week 3 game against Orono would be moved to Alfond, it took a little while for the news to set in.

 “Honestly, I kind of thought it was a joke at first,” Graves said.
 “I was so pumped.
 You dream of coming here and getting to play in a place like this.”